-This week is Cervical Cancer Prevention Week, a national campaign by Jo’s Cervical Cancer Trust to highlight how women can reduce their risk of getting the illness.
+This week is Cervical Cancer Prevention Week, a national campaign by Jo’s Cervical Cancer Trust to highlight how women and people with cervixes can reduce their risk of getting the illness.

-For most, that will mean having a smear test, as cervical screening is a hugely important safety measure.
-But many women might be thinking twice about booking their smear test right now, as they’re worried about getting coronavirus and the pressures that the pandemic has placed on the NHS.
+For most, preventing cervical cancer involves getting a smear test, as cervical screening is a hugely important safety measure.
+But many people think twice about booking their smear test.
+Some are still worried about getting Coronavirus, and putting more pressures on the NHS at a time of crisis.

-But regular smear tests can prevent up to three-quarters of cervical cancer cases, so we’d strongly urge you to contact your GP if it’s time for your screening.
+Regular smear tests can prevent up to three-quarters of cervical cancer cases, so we’d strongly urge you to contact your GP if it’s time for your screening.
+You might be surprised at how quickly the appointment goes.
+Nurses are trained to put you at ease, and are used to doing millions of smear tests.

-Our Medical Negligence Solicitors often help women who’ve been given a late or incorrect diagnosis, or weren’t diagnosed at all, so we understand how devastating the impact of not getting screened quickly enough could be.
+Our Medical Negligence Solicitors often help women who’ve been given a late or incorrect diagnosis of cervical cancer, or weren’t diagnosed at all.
+So we understand how devastating the impact of not getting screened quickly enough could be.

 It can take many years for cervical cancer to develop, which is why it’s so important to have regular smear tests.
 A screening should make sure that any pre-cancerous cells are detected, diagnosed and treated, before it can develop into cervical cancer.